familyjs/rindo-site/versioned_docs/version-v2/components/component.md

 A list of relative URLs to external stylesheets containing styles to apply to your component.

 Alternatively, an object can be provided that maps a named "mode" to one or more stylesheets.
-This

-By out of the box, Rindo will only process CSS files (ending with `.css`).
+Out of the box, Rindo will only process CSS files (ending with `.css`).
 Support for additional CSS variants, like Sass, can be added via [a plugin](https://rindojs.web.app/docs/plugins#related-plugins).

 **Example**:<br/>